alicenakide/TestingDemo/README.md

 # TestingDemo
-This a repository, trying to find my around Git.
+This a repository, trying to find my way around Git.